Christian Bethancourt Preview, Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

+- The Red Sox pitching staff is 13th in the league with a collective 8.9 strikeouts per nine innings.

-- The Red Sox have a 4.53 team ERA that ranks 21st among all MLB pitching staffs.
+- The Red Sox have a 4.54 team ERA that ranks 21st across all MLB pitching staffs.

-- Red Sox pitchers combine to rank 25th in baseball in home runs allowed (181 total, 1.3 per game).
+- Red Sox pitchers combine to surrender 183 total home runs at a clip of 1.3 per game (to rank 25th in baseball).

 © 2023 Data Skrive.
 All rights reserved.